Cover for Robert Milton Sego's Obituary

 Sego

-July 14, 1943 – April 20, 2026
+September 14, 1943 – April 20, 2026

-Robert Milton Sego entered his heavenly home on April 20, 2026.
-He was 82 years old.
-Bob, as he was known to family and friends, was born to Ernest Arnell and Lyna May Sego in Amarillo, TX, on September 14, 1943.
+Bob, as he was known to family and friends, was born to Ernest Arnell and Lyna May (White) Sego in Amarillo, TX, on September 14, 1943.
 He was raised in Clovis, NM.
-Bob attended Brigham Young University where he obtained a bachelor’s degree in English, and a minor in Spanish.
+Bob attended Brigham Young University where he obtained a bachelor’s degree in English, and a Spanish minor.
 More importantly, BYU is where he met the love of his life, Nora Ann Call.

-Bob entered the U.S. Army in 1968 during the Vietnam War and attended Office Candidate School.
-He served dutifully for three years.
+Bob entered the U.S. Army during the Vietnam War and attended Office Candidate School.
 Upon his discharge, Bob and Nora moved to Albuquerque, NM, where he completed a MBA at the University of New Mexico.
 Bob worked as an analyst for numerous businesses and the State of New Mexico.
+Following his retirement, Bob and Nora served a mission in Quito, Ecuador.

 Bob will be remembered by his family in a private farewell in Kansas City, MO, and will be buried in Leavenworth National Cemetery.